 A DUI in Mississippi can affect insurance for up to 5 years, depending on how far back the insurance company checks a driver’s record.
 Most insurers look at the past 3-5 years on a driver’s motor vehicle record when calculating premiums, but some look even further for major violations like DUI.
 Even if the DUI no longer affects your rate directly, it may still affect your ability to qualify for discounts related to good driving, depending on your insurer.

 If you can’t afford your rate after a DUI, you should shop around for a new policy and compare quotes from at least three different insurers to see if you can get a better deal.
-In Mississippi, the cheapest car insurance companies after a DUI are State Farm, Direct Auto, and USAA.
+In Mississippi, the cheapest car insurance companies after a DUI are National General, State Farm, and USAA.